crizzy9/.dotfiles/README.md

 List of pending todos and errors to fix

 ### Consolidated TODO
-- [ ] Statusline symbols for filetype
+- [ ] Add dashboard for nvim with custom image
+- [x] Update venv pick shortcut to work only when in python files
-- [ ] Add easy todo creating plugin nvim
+- [ ] Add history based ripgrep/fzf search
 - [ ] Add x icon for mouse close on tabs nvim
-- [ ] Generalized filetype matching for symlink files with priority
+- [ ] Integrated terminal emulator with shortcuts and opening of existing buffer
+- [ ] Java and React Lsp setup
+- [ ] Tests and debugging setup
+- [ ] nvim tree common tree between tabs edgy.nvim?
 - [ ] Create custom plugin/mapping directory and files for ease of management
 - [ ] Optimize startup time
+- [ ] Add easy todo creating plugin nvim
+- [ ] Update generalized filetype matching for symlink files with priority

 ### Errors to Debug
+- [x] Fix LspRestart after pick venv swenv
 - [ ] Fix neovim reset window arrangement when new split is added
 - [ ] Update neovim to open second child split not in current position but other